Who is the Retailer when You Sell on Amazon.com?

 Statute of Limitations is Critical

-Your past sales tax liability will remain on the books with each state and there is NO statute of limitations on assessing that liability because you have never registered or filed a sales tax return in the states where you have sales tax nexus.
+Your past sales tax liability will remain on the books with each state.
+There is NO statute of limitations on assessing that liability because you have never registered or filed a sales tax return in the states where you have sales tax nexus.

 A Growing Debit for You